dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-manipulate-table-columns-through-the-columns-property.md

 ---
-title: "How to: Manipulate a Table's Columns through the Columns Property" ms.date: "03/30/2017"
+title: How to Manipulate a Table's Columns through the Columns Property
+description: Shows how to manipulate a table's columns through the Columns property ms.date: "03/30/2017"
 dev_langs:
   - "csharp"